github-jimjim/NNUE-kit/README.md

 ```sh
 gensfen depth 8 loop 100000000
 ```
+This process will create a binary file in the same directory as the SFEN generator.
+Rename it to `train.bin` and move it to the project root.

 ### 3. Training the NNUE Model
 Run the following command to start the training process: